Lower Left Back Pain

 Excessive driving can also cause back pain.
 It can occur when you spend much time putting pressure on the clutch pedal during stop-and-go traffic.
 Driving long distances can also cause discomfort because the sciatic spinal nerve that runs from the lower back to the legs is strained, making your buttocks and ankles feel painful as well.

 There are instances of back pain that will dissipate after a few hours of rest.
 However, severe incidents of lower left back pain will require visiting the hospital urgently for medical care which may include muscle relaxants for medical treatment.
-Some symptoms of excruciating pain eliminate your capability to focus and make it difficult for you to breathe.
+Some symptoms of excruciating Massage therapy can also be integrated as a treatment option.
+Stay active so you can lower your risk of experiencing lower back pain eliminate your capability to focus and make it difficult for you to breathe.
 Intense pain can also induce vomiting and high fever.
 Other indicators are:

 - Chest pain